ClementTsang/polify/README.md

 ---

 Low-poly image generator library.
-Written in Rust, compatible with WebAssembly.
+Written in Rust, with planned WebAssembly support.

 ## Usage of library